billpg/HashBack/README.md

 ### I have a web server on the other side of the Internet but not the same machine.
 Your web site needs to be covered by TLS, and for your code to be able to publish a small static file to a folder on it.
 If you can be reasonably certain that no-one else can publish files on that folder, it'll be suitable for this exchange.

+### What sort of range should be allowed for identifying an `IssuerUrl` to a single user.
+I recommend keeping it tight to either a file inside a single folder or to a single URL with a single query string parameter.

+For example, if a user affirms they are in control of `https://example.com/crte/`, then allow `https://example.com/crte/1234.txt`, but reject any sub-folders or URLs with query strings.
+Similarly, if a user affirms they are in control of 'https://example.com/crte?ID=' then allow variations of URLs with that query string parameter changing, rejecting any requests with sub-folders or additional query string parameters.

+Ultimately, it is up to each pair of Caller and Issuer to agree what URLs identify that Caller.
+This document does not proscribe that scope.

 ### TLS supports client-side certificates.
 To use client-side certificates, the client side would need access to the private key.
-This would need secure storage for the key, avoidance of which is the main motivation of this idea.
+This would need secure storage for the key which the caller code has access to.
+Avoidance of this is the main motivation of this exchange.

 ### How long should a bearer token last until expiry?
 Up to you but (finger in the air) I'd go for an hour.
 If the exchange takes too long, remember you can do it in advance and have the Bearer token ready if needed.

-### What if either web service uses a self-signed TLS certificate or one signed by an untrusted root?
+### What if either HTTP transaction uses a self-signed TLS certificate or one signed by an untrusted root?
 If a connection to an untrusted TLS certificate is found, abandon the request and maybe log an error.
-Fortunately, this is default of most HTTP client libraries.
+Fortunately, this is default of most (all?)
+HTTP client libraries.

 If you want to allow for self-signed TLS certificates, since this exchange relies on a pre-existing relationship, you could perhaps allow for "pinned" TLS certificates to be configured.